dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-intro.md

-# How to launch an SNS
+# How to get an SNS

-We explain how to deploy an SNS that is provided as a system functionality by the IC.
+We explain how to get an SNS that is provided as a system functionality by the IC.
 As explained in the [introduction](../sns-intro.md), there are also other ways to deploy and maintain a DAO.
 Many concepts explained here may be